Electric vs Petrol Cars in India: Cost Compared

 For trips over 200 km, I plan charging stops in advance using the Tata EV app and keep a backup charger location for each stop.
 I aim to arrive at chargers with at least 20% battery remaining.
 A typical Delhi to Jaipur run (280 km) requires one charging stop of about 40 minutes using a 50kW DC fast charger.

 Is it as convenient as pulling into a petrol pump?
 Absolutely not.
-A petrol fill takes 5 minutes.
-A fast charge to 80% takes 35-45 minutes.
-But I have started treating charging stops as chai breaks, and honestly, the forced pause has made long drives more relaxing.
+Petrol fill takes 5 minutes.
+Fast charge to 80% takes 35-45 minutes.
+But I've started treating charging stops as chai breaks, and honestly?
+The forced pause has made long drives more relaxing.
 You stop resenting the wait once you accept it as part of the experience.
+Arguably makes the journey better, though I know not everyone would agree.

 For people who frequently drive 400+ km stretches or travel to remote areas, a petrol car remains more practical.
-The infrastructure is not there yet for worry-free long-distance EV travel across all of India.
+Infrastructure simply isn't there yet for worry-free long-distance EV travel across all of India.
+Maybe in two or three years.
+Not today.

 Who Should Buy an EV Right Now?

-- You have access to home charging (house with parking or cooperative society)
+- You've got access to home charging (house with parking or cooperative society)

 - Your daily commute is under 100 km